leemthai/sniper/docs/zones/key zones.md

 # https://github.com/emilk/egui_plot/pull/221
 egui_plot API update. it's for 0.35 version right?
 We can't use it yet?

-# Are we serializing too much? (vague guess)
-Have a look at state file soon in my spare time
-Get AI to have a look at state.json file.
-He can analyse

 # AI Question X (random stuff. not posted yet)
 ok that feels much better.
 I will test SIM more tmr (how to test if model is working when we sim price.... dunno. the model doesn't care much about live price does it)
 Just out of curiosity, where does the trading model actually use the current price?
 It's not used much is it, coz the model is mostly about zones rn rather than relationships with price.